SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

-Figure~\ref{fig:20-high} shows a violation of an ERC20 rule in a real smart contract.
-The \texttt{\_balances} field in line 2 monitors the number of tokens held by each address.
-Function \texttt{transferFrom()} in lines 6--10 transfers \texttt{amount} tokens from one address to another.
-ERC20 imposes multiple rules on \texttt{transferFrom()}, such as the necessity to fire an \texttt{Transfer} event for logging purposes and to treat the transfer of zero tokens the same as transferring other amounts, both of which the contract follows.
-However, \texttt{transferFrom()} violates a crucial ERC20 rule that mandates \texttt{transferFrom()} to verify whether its caller has the privilege to transfer \texttt{amount} tokens, which ensures financial security.
-Due to this violation, anyone can steal tokens from any address by invoking \texttt{transferFrom()} to transfer tokens to his address.
+\if 0 Figure~\ref{fig:20-high} shows an ERC20 rule violation in a real smart contract.
+The \texttt{\_balances} field in line 2 tracks each address’s token holdings.
+Function \texttt{transferFrom()} in lines 6--10 transfers \texttt{amount} tokens between addresses.
+ERC20 imposes multiple rules on \texttt{transferFrom()}, including emitting a \texttt{Transfer} event for logging and treating zero-token transfers like other amounts, both of which the contract follows.
+However, it fails to enforce a critical rule: verifying whether the message caller of \texttt{transferFrom()} has the privilege to transfer \texttt{amount} tokens.
+This oversight allows anyone to steal tokens by calling \texttt{transferFrom()} to transfer tokens to his address.
 The patch in line 7 illustrates how to fix the violation.
 The patch uses a two-dimensional map, \texttt{\_allowances}, to track how many tokens ``\texttt{from}'' allows ``\texttt{msg.sender}'' to manipulate.
-The subtraction operation in this line triggers an exception and the termination of the transaction in case of underflow, thus preventing a caller of the function from transferring tokens if they do not have enough privilege.
+The subtraction operation in this line triggers an exception and halts the transaction in case of underflow, thus preventing a message caller of the function from transferring tokens if he does not have enough privilege.